-IX.
+VIII.
 CONCLUSION

 We presented FM indoor positioning system that is cheap, energy-efficient and convenient for installation in various environments.
 When tested in the same setting, the system provided very similar performance to Wi-Fi localization system.
-In the space with the size of 50 m, we achieved the median error of only 0.93 m which is significant accuracy for systems based on the fingerprinting method.
+In the space with the size of 50 m^2 , we achieved the median error of only 0.93 m which is significant accuracy for systems based on the fingerprinting method.
 Also, we demonstrated that already existing Wi-Fi localization system can benefit in increased accuracy by combining it with the cost-effective FM radio system.

 In addition, we described the concept and the results pertaining to spontaneous recalibration that prevents the degradation of localization accuracy, which occurs due to changing conditions in electromagnetic field.
 The main advantage of such design lies primarily in the fact that specific equipment does not need to be added for achieving continuous adjustment of training set in response to accuracy degradation.
 We demonstrated that the degradation can be also prevented to the certain extent by applying preprocessing algorithms on the input data.
-Our experiments also showed that taking into account different orientations, has a minimal impact on the localization accuracy.
-However, in our experimental setup we have not found a sufficient correlation between the signal strength and device orientation to reliably estimate user's orientation.
+In our future work, we plan to develop new methods that will allow more points to be used for spontaneous recalibration.